yktoo/yktoo.com/content/blog/0231/index.en.md

 It's been exactly four delightful years when the HDD in my [iMac 27"]({{< relref "/blog/0120" >}}) informed me it couldn't take it any longer.
 "Disk I/O error", it said.

-At that moment I already had plans to upgrade it with an SSD ([solid-state drive][wiki:en:Solid-state_drive]).
+At that moment I already had plans to upgrade it with an SSD ({{< wiki "Solid-state_drive" "en" "solid-state drive" >}}).
 Those are much snappier and completely silent since there are no moving parts inside.

 <!--more-->